What if you want to makes changes to the files contained in one of your dependencies before you use it?

 org.gradle.usage=java-runtime

-Used for running an application with the dependency.
+Used for running an application that uses the dependency.

 And a project dependency has even more variants: